Wizz Air Bulgaria

-Wizz Air Bulgaria Airlines EAD was the Bulgarian division of the Hungarian Wizz Air.
+Wizz Air Bulgaria Airlines EAD was the Bulgarian division of Hungarian airline Wizz Air.

 History

-The Bulgarian company was awarded licenses to begin services to Greece, Turkey and Moldova in 2006.

-In 2011, Wizz Air Bulgaria merged with its parent for operational reasons.
-All flights are now operated by Wizz Air Hungary.
-Wizz Air Bulgaria operated flights from Sofia to Barcelona, Valencia, Milan, Brussels and increased the number of flights to London/Luton, Rome/Fiumicino/Ciampino and Dortmund by commissioning a third Airbus A320 to serve the new routes.
+The Bulgarian company was awarded licenses to begin services to Greece, Turkey and Moldova in 2006 but had already started operating schedules in December 2005.
+The air carrier operated flights from Sofia to Barcelona, Valencia, Milan, Brussels and increased the number of flights to London/Luton, Rome/Fiumicino/Ciampino and Dortmund by commissioning a third Airbus A320 to serve the new routes.